 - Exam Scan Service

-- Shift a lecture-based course to active learning or studio instruction and incorporate digital resources/activities to increase student engagement;
+- Shift a traditional lecture-based course to active learning or studio instruction with focus on student created content and incorporation of digital resources/activities to increase student access and engagement.

 - a narrative no longer than five (5) pages